expectocode/telegram-export/README.md

   for multiple versions of a message in the db.
 However, this shouldn't be much of an issue, since most edits or deletions are legit and often to fix typos.

-- You cannot use the program as multiple users - it assumes that everything is from the "viewpoint" of the same user.
-An easy workaround is to use a different database for each user, which can be achieved by using several config files and the `--config-file` option of the main program.